Solar energy is renewable, boosts the value of your home, has a great return on investment, and helps ensure a safe and clean environment.

-1. As a customer, will you own the system or will you lease the equipment?
+As a customer, will I own the system or will you lease me the equipment?

-2. What types of tax credits would you qualify for by installing solar panels?
+What types of tax credits will I qualify for by installing solar panels?

-3. Will the solar company handle everything from A to Z?
+Will the solar power company handle everything from A to Z?

 There’s a lot more to solar that just slapping some solar panels on your house.
 A reputable solar company will determine your needs for power and balance that with your home’s capability to produce power, which includes your home’s position, sun hours and roof space for the panels.
 The company should design a plan that’s unique for your circumstances.